 Each year, courses in Humanities First are taught by faculty from across the Humanities division.
-This year, we have professors from Scandinavian Studies, English, Classics, and German Studies.
+This year, we have professors from English, Philosophy, Scandinavian Studies, Spanish and Portuguese Studies, and Asian Languages and Literature.
 Learn more about them below!

 Humanities 101 Co-Instructor Alex McCauley